 Once you have a keycard, be wary of others hanging around the entrances to bunkers: chances are they're waiting to take that rare loot off your hands.
 Opening bunkers is a tiring affair, but you'll come out of these firefights with sharp reflexes, and excellent loot, after the challenge.

 You're likely used to pinging enemies and loot if you've spent time in Apex Legends or Fortnite, and it's important to stay in this mindset for Warzone.
 Marking an enemy squad is more accurate and efficient than calling out their whereabouts, which gives your pals more time to react.
 Whether you're using voice comms, or solely relying on the ping system, letting your team know where you plan to go next by highlighting the area on the map, or pinging useful nearby gear is a great way to keep everyone in the loop.

 Transform your fortunes by calling in custom loadouts

 Killstreaks are all well and good, but purchasing loadouts at buy stations is the best use of your money.
-Loadouts costs $6000, but let you claim the kit you use in multiplayer, instead of scavenging for random gear.
+Loadouts costs $10000, but let you claim the kit you use in multiplayer, instead of scavenging for random gear.

-Use loadouts to flesh out your gun attachments, decide whether you want Semtex or frags, and choose the best perks based on your playstyle.
+Decide whether you want Semtex or frags, and choose the best perks based on your playstyle.
 Perks like Ghost and Cold Blooded let you dodge thermal sights and UAVs, which can make all the difference when the circle starts to get tight.
 Design a few loadouts for different situations, like a sniper pack or a beastly LMG build.
 Just make sure you get your care package delivered to a safe spot.